IEDB/ARC/README.md

 ## How it works:
 - BCR and TCR chains are identified using HMMs.
 A given protein sequence is searched against HMMs built using BCR and TCR chain sequences from IMGT.
 HMMER is used to align an input sequence to the HMMs.
 - MHC class I (alpha1-alpha2 domains) and MHC class I alpha and beta chain HMMs are downloaded from Pfam website.
 An input protein sequence is searched against these HMMs.
 A HMMER bit score threshold of 25 was used to identify MHC chain sequences.
--To identify MHC alleles, MRO repository is downloaded every time the script is run.
-Groove domains (G-domains) are assigned to new MRO allles and stored in a CSV file.
-If this file does not exist then G-domains are assigned to all the MRO alleles (which may slow down the script).
+- To identify MHC alleles, groove domains (G-domains) are assigned based on the MRO repository.
+- IgNAR sequences are identified through querying against a custom blast database.

 ## References:
 Several methods for HMMER result parsing were sourced from ANARCI.